-Once you’ve completed your informational call with Eric, the next step will be to complete the application and return it to MALT.
+Once you’ve completed your informational call with Lauren, the next step will be to complete the application and return it to MALT.
 The application form helps us gather more specific details about the property and your experience in agriculture.
-If questions arise along the way, Eric is always available to help.
+If questions arise along the way, Lauren is always available to help.

 Once a complete application is submitted to MALT, you can expect to hear from us regarding next steps within 30 days.